soimort/translate-shell/README.md

         Print reference table of languages (in English names) and exit.
     -L CODES, -list CODES
         Print details of languages and exit.
+    -S, -list-engines
+        List available translation engines and exit.
     -U, -upgrade
         Check for upgrade of this program.

+Translator options:
+    -e ENGINE, -engine ENGINE
+        Specify the translation engine to use.

 Display options:
     -verbose